rtulke/rp/README.md

 rpen
 ====

-rpen is a text highlighter based on egrep
+rpen (Red Pencil) is a text highlighter based on egrep

 try: